 In most cases, an XLR microphone is the better option because it is more versatile and has a better connector.
 However, if portability is your prime deciding factor or you simply do not wish to invest in an audio interface, a USB microphone might be your best option.

 Dynamic microphones are usually used in live environments.
 They are very durable and highly capable of blocking noise, making them optimal for podcasting in unpredictable environments.
 The only downside is that the speaker needs to stay relatively close to the microphone.
 Otherwise, the sound might not be captured properly.
-You can find either a USB or XLR version of the dynamic microphone.
+You can find either a USB or XLR version of the dynamic microphone. |

 Condenser Microphones are best suited for controlled environments.
 They are very sensitive and offer better sound clarity.
 They do not require extensive mic techniques and can pick up sound from relatively far away without affecting their qualities too much.
 This type of microphone usually requires phantom power, which is an external power source.
 However, you do not need to worry about this because most audio interfaces or mixers have this feature.
-You can find either a USB or XLR version of the condenser microphone.
+You can find either a USB or XLR version of the condenser microphone. |

 Simply put, the audio interface converts the analogue signal picked up by the microphone into a digital signal that the computer can read.
 In other words, it is a bridge between the microphone and the computer.
 A basic audio interface has one or multiple XLR connections, outputs for studio monitors and headphones, input and output gain controls, and a phantom power switch.
-It connects to the computer with a USB cable, which usually comes with the audio interface.
+It connects to the computer with a USB cable, which usually comes with an audio interface.

 Although the audio interface may initially seem intimidating, the higher-quality converters built into it will provide better-sounding recordings.
 Furthermore, having an external hub for the audio gives the podcaster more control, which will lead to fewer unexpected malfunctions and a better experience in the long run.